 This short article sets out some of the considerations concerning children spending time with their parents, if those parents do not live together.

-The Act includes provisions to allow children to spend time with both parents, resident (the parent that the children live with) and non-resident (the parent that the children do not live with).
+The Health Protection Regulations 2020 (the Regulations) include provisions to allow children to spend time with both parents, resident (the parent that the children live with) and non-resident (the parent that the children do not live with).

-The restrictions on liberties under the Act have caused some uncertainty for resident parents and non-resident parents.
-This is because the Act includes restrictions on leaving your home and spending time with those outside of your household.
+The restrictions on liberties under the Regulations have caused some uncertainty for resident parents and non-resident parents.
+This is because the Regulations include restrictions on leaving your home and spending time with those outside of your household.

-The Act does, however, include exemptions.
+The Regulations do, however, include exceptions.
 For example, gatherings or leaving your home could be considered reasonably necessary for spending time with your children.
-The restrictions under the Act should not be wrongly used to deny children spending time with non-resident parents.
+The restrictions under the Regulations should not be wrongly used to deny children spending time with non-resident parents.

 If a Court Order (such as a Child Arrangements Order for a child to spend time with a parent) is in place, then that Order should be complied with.
 If the resident parent does not comply with the Order, they could be held in contempt of Court.
 (It will be unlikely for a non-resident parent to be held in contempt of Court if they do not spend time with their children as is set out in an Order).